JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-jetpack-libraries.md

 * `org.jetbrains.androidx.navigation.navigation-runtime-iossimulatorarm64`
 * and so on.

-All of them, together with the artifacts for other platforms and a reference to the original Android library (`androidx.navigation.navigation-compose`), are published as a group and accessible through the unifying `org.jetbrains.androidx.navigation.navigation-compose` dependency.
+All of these artifacts, together with the artifacts for other platforms and a reference to the original Android library (`androidx.navigation.navigation-compose`), are published as a group and accessible through the unifying `org.jetbrains.androidx.navigation.navigation-compose` dependency.
-Compose Multiplatform Gradle plugin handles the mapping of platform-specific artifacts to distributions.
+The Compose Multiplatform Gradle plugin handles the mapping of platform-specific artifacts to distributions.

 This way, the Android app produced by a KMP project with that dependency uses the original Android Navigation library, while the iOS app uses the corresponding iOS library built by JetBrains.